 - Ensuring your child has ‘safe adults’ they are willing to talk to if they are feeling unsure, frightened or upset about something they have seen.
 This could be a parent, teacher or an agency like CEOP (Child Exploitation and Online Protection Command) or Childline.

 - Children should not have access to their devices at bedtime/overnight.

 - Parents should have access to all of their child’s online accounts and know all passwords.
-Parents should routinely review children’s internet accounts to ensure that they are not placing themselves at risk or are not being exploited by way of their activities online.
+Parents should routinely review children’s internet accounts to ensure that they are not placing themselves at risk or being exploited by way of their activities online.

-Remember that internet connection is included within smartphones, tablets, iPods, laptops and games consoles, not just computers, so the same precautions should be taken with them.
+Remember that internet connection is included within smartphones, tablets, laptops and games consoles, not just computers, so the same precautions should be taken with them.

 Tidemill also recommend that parents have a look at the websites and guides below for more help and advice on keeping children safe online.
 Please note the age restrictions on apps below.
 They are not suitable for primary-aged children but are there for your information.

 NSPCC (National Society for the Prevention of Cruelty to Children)